jz-feng/3A-notes/CS349/a2_reqs.md

     - no max size limit
     - canvas should be "fully accessible" regardless of size of window
     - image should **scale with the canvas**
+    - left pane should expand & contract; all colours in the palette should be visible at all times